Runbook/runbook/docs/creating_monitors.md

 # Step 3: Enabling the monitor

-By default any monitor that exists within the `monitorforms/` directory can be accessed via the Web UI.
+By default, any monitor that exists within the `monitorforms/` directory can be accessed via the Web UI.
 Available monitors are defined within the `src/web/instance/monitors.cfg` file.
 This file contains a Python dictionary with the defined monitors.
 To enable the monitor simply append the appropriate details within this configuration file.

 Below is an example of the **Slack Webhook** monitor.